 The fun part about it all isn’t just the end product.
 Going through the process is an experience that sticks with you forever.
 To start, you pick a design from a collection you like, which can either be current season or from the archives.
 You then move on to the fittings with the seamstresses, which can take place anywhere in the world.
 (Yes, even if you’re in the Swiss Alps.)
 A mannequin is made from your measurements in the Paris Rue Cambon Atelier, and you’re given the option to alter sleeves or hems to your preferred length.

 Being able to view the Spring/Summer 2019 Haute Couture creations up close and personal is a privilege in itself.
 This time, Grand Palais transforms into a Mediterranean garden, complete with a pool and house.
 The 18th century theme dreams up flowers made from feathers, ceramics, embroidery, resin and even as hair jewels.

 The numbers might sound hard to believe, but one dress can take as long as 350 hours, and made out of more than 2000 beads.
 Each collection also ends with a bridal look, this time in an unconventional, fully embroidered swimsuit, complete with a swimming cap and an attached veil.

-Anyone can order a couture piece with anyone at the store.
+Anyone can enquire about a couture piece with CHANEL Haute Couture team through their local boutique.
 It’s uphill from there on.
 When you’re given the full Chanel treatment, it’s not one you’ll forget.

 What To Read Next: Nicholas Ghesquière and His Idiosyncratic Vision of The Eighties, All My Fashion Week Looks – The #PFW Edition and The Best Street Style Looks From Milan Fashion Week | Images: Chanel, Natalyn Chan, Cover Image: Natalyn Chan